Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgAttachFrom"></a>

 ### MsgAttachFrom
+Deprecated: use MsgOperatorAttach

 MsgAttachFrom is the Msg/AttachFrom request type.

-Note: deprecated (use MsgOperatorAttach)

 | Field | Type | Label | Description |